-These steps describe FEMP’s process for designating new product categories and updating efficiency levels for existing product categories.
+These steps describe FEMP's process for designating new product categories and updating efficiency levels for current product categories.
 Learn about how to suggest a new product category.

 To determine if a product category should be considered for a FEMP-designated efficiency requirement, FEMP assesses the federal energy savings potential of a product category and takes into consideration a variety of factors, including:

 - Number of products purchased throughout the federal government

 - The product's typical usage pattern (the amount of time spent in each of the various modes of operation)

 - Energy or costs that may be saved by applying various technologies, operating procedures, or design practices

 - Applicable standards and legislation that may affect a product's energy consumption, cost of operation, and availability